[HISTORY: Adopted by the Township Committee of the Township of Hamilton 10-6-1952 by Ord. No. 149. Amendments noted where applicable.]

 It shall be unlawful for any person to place or permit to be placed any bus, bus body, truck, truck body, trailer van, railroad car, temporary building or movable vehicle on a permanent foundation or piers in said Township of Hamilton.

-No bus, bus body, truck, truck body, van, railroad car or tractor-trailer body shall be used or be permitted to be used for dwelling purposes in said Township of Hamilton.
+Any vehicle, bus, bus body, truck, truck body, vans, railroad cars, tractor trailer body, shall not be permitted to be used for dwelling purposes, including temporary dwelling purposes in said Township of Hamilton.

 [Amended 7-15-1957 by Ord.
 No. 196]